Monday 15 June 2026, 7.30pm

 A two night residency celebrating the legacy of master drummer, composer, educator and painter, TONY OXLEY.

 The Angular Apron was originally the name Tony gave to a group he formed in 1974, featuring Dave Holdsworth (trumpet), Paul Rutherford (trombone), Alan Davie (cello), Barry Guy (bass) and Howard Riley (piano).
 Tony also constructed a piece of music for this group called Angular Apron, scored for the sextet, but which, over the years to follow, he retuned to many times, transforming it to fit whichever size ensemble he was working with at the time.
 One such version was a 1992 quintet that Tony presented at the Ruhr Jazz Festival, Bochum, in Germany with Larry Stabbins (saxophones), Pat Thomas (piano, electronics), Sirone (bass) and Manfred Schoof (trumpet).
-We’re very pleased to be able to present two original members of that group for tonights concert at Cafe OTO.
+We’re very pleased to be able to present one original member of that particular group, Larry Stabbins, for tonights concert at Cafe OTO, alongside another long term collaborator of Tony’s, Alex Maguire.

 Keeffe’s debut album ‘Right Here, Right Now’ is where you’ll find her exhibiting a passion for vibrant soundscapes rendered in live spaces.
 Released in 2021, also on Discus Music, she earned critical acclaim carving out a niche on the imprint.
 She also composes and performs for a number of the roster’s artists, including; Hi Res Heart, Carla Diratz and Julie Tippetts.
 She also co-leads Anthropology Band with the head of Discus Music, Martin Archer.